 If you’ve ever eaten Jello, you’ve eaten gelatin.
 Gelatin is the product of boiling the skin, bones and connective tissue of an animal, like a cow.
 In fact, you can often purchase bones at your local butcher or health food store so you can make your own.
 When you take the collagen derived from skin, bone and connective tissue and boil it, partially hydrolyze it and dry it, you get gelatin powder, which then can be mixed with hot liquids to form a gel-like substance.

 Gelatin is a highly bioavailable source of a full spectrum of long-chain amino acids for muscle support.
-These amino acids also serve as the building blocks of your own connective tissue, including bones, cartilage, skin and tendons.
+These amino acids also serve as the building blocks of your own connective tissue, including bones, cartilage, skin, and tendons.

-But lest you go galavanting off to purchase some Jello for a post-workout meal, not all gelatin is created equal.
+But before you go gallivanting off to purchase some Jello for a post-workout meal, not all gelatin is created equal.
 Choosing gelatin is like choosing meat – sourcing counts.
 Many gelatins are treated with extremely high temperatures or are exposed to air that ends up oxidizing them.
 Most gelatins also come from cows that are not grass-fed.
 Consuming those gelatins may actually do more harm than good, as they are often treated with chemicals or sourced from chemical-laden cows and void of any of the nutritional benefits of real gelatin.
 And most of the broth at the store, often labeled as “stock,” is no good either, as it is also highly heated and treated with preservatives and chemicals.

 As mentioned, it's best to make your own gelatin with bones purchased from a local butcher or health food market.
 If you're not in the mood for soup or broth, you can also reap the benefits of gelatin by looking for products containing grass-fed gelatin.
 Kion Bar, for example, contains roughly the amount of gut nourishing gelatin you'd find in a half-cup of bone broth.